BMGhack/bmghack.github.io/README.md

 We've also configured a low volume Google Group so that everyone can stay connected: [Google Group](https://groups.google.com/a/bloomington.in.gov/forum/#!forum/civic-hacking)

-Feel free to use issues on this github project as well!

 ## Projects

 Have an idea for a civic problem that needs a solution?
 Add it to the [project page](https://github.com/BMGhack/bmghack.github.io/wiki) and find others interested in solving the problem.